prodnw/rsdkv4-plus/README.md

 This project is a fork of RSDKv4, which was used to develop the mobile remakes of Sonic 1 and 2 (2013) and aims to improve many already existing functions and add a variety of new ones.
 The engine was formerly called "Vengeance Engine" since I was using it for my fangame, and while I still am I have decided that I wanted to rename it in case anyone else needs to use the engine for their own purposes.

 # **LIST OF THE NEW FEATURES & CHANGES**
+ * SteamAPI has been implemented.
+If you own Sonic Origins on Steam, Origins features will be enabled and if you own Sonic Origins Plus you can play as Amy!
  * Video Player has been ported over from CD, allowing any video to be played (also using the same code and formats as CD)
  * Many original limitations have been hugely buffed (e.g. more chunks, tiles, and objects can be in a stage, music file size can be larger, etc)
  * Objects that use animation files (e.g. players) now support ink effects